kaydurgu/insta_analysis/README.md

 - `GET /check/{user}/info`: Retrieve detailed information about the specified user's profile.
 - `GET /check/{user}/most_commented_post`: Retrieve the most commented post of the specified user.
 - `GET /check/{user}/most_liked_post`: Retrieve the most liked post of the specified user.
-- `GET /check/{user}/mutual_following`: Retrieve the list of mutual followers between the specified user and the authenticated user.
+- `GET /check/{user}/mutual_following`: Retrieve the list of mutual following the specified user .
 - `GET /check/{user}/not_followed_back`: Retrieve the list of users who are not followed back by the specified user.
 - `GET /check/{user}/not_following_back`: Retrieve the list of users whom the specified user is not following back.
 - `GET /check/{user}/most_liking_friend`: Retrieve the username of the friend who liked the most posts of the specified user.
 - `GET /check/{user}/most_commenting_friend`: Retrieve the username of the friend who commented the most posts of the specified user.
-- `GET /check/{user}/posts`: Retrieve a list of posts made by the specified user.
+- `GET /check/{user}/posts`: Retrieve posts info made by the specified user.

 ## Implementation Details